 If you change your mind, it is possible to apply for the resumption of your status as a British citizen.
 Regaining your citizenship hinges on demonstrating that you still have substantial connections to the UK.
 Additionally, the Home Office will re-assess whether you fulfil the good character requirement despite you having formerly been a British citizen.

 Am I able to apply for British citizenship by marriage?

-You can make a citizenship by marriage application if you are married to a British citizen and have been a continuous and lawful resident of the UK for at least three years.
+You can apply for British citizenship by marriage if you are married to a British citizen and have been a continuous and lawful resident of the UK for at least three years.

 Before commencing your application, there are a number of requirements that must be met:

-- You must have passed the Life in the UK Test- this is a vital part of any citizenship application;
+- You must have passed the Life in the UK Test – this is a vital part of a British citizenship application

-- You must held ILR, EEA Permanent Residence or EU Settled Status for at least 12 months before commencing your application;
+- You must hold Indefinite Leave to Remain, EEA Permanent Residence or EU Settled Status for at least 12 months before commencing your application